guimvmatos/SBRC24NetronomeTutorial/README.md

 -Access to a Netronome SmartNIC (in this tutorial, we will use the Netronome Agilio CX 2x10Gb).

 # Installation and Environment Setup
-To install the necessary drivers and modules and configure the environment, follow the instructions below:
+To install the necessary drivers and modules and configure the environment, follow the instructions below, as root:

+`cd ~'`
+`git clone git clone https://github.com/guimvmatos/SBRC24NetronomeTutorial.git`

 - Access the Agilio-P4-SmartNIC directory.
 - Follow the presented tutorial to install the required drivers and modules.